Writing (like many things) takes practice. Finding the right writing activities can make that practice so much fun, your kids won’t mind it one bit!

 Creating Comics with Kids — Nurture Store sets up an invitation to draw by creating a comic strip and leaving most of it blank.

-Dog Park Adoption Center — Pretend play is the perfect way to allow your little ones to practice writing in a no stress enviornment.
+Dog Park Adoption Center — Pretend play is the perfect way to allow your little ones to practice writing in a no stress environment.
 For our dog park I added a clipboard, paper and pencils.
 The person running the adoption event asked questions and took notes about the future puppy owners.

 Kids Printable Summer Letters — We are going to use these printables as a thank you for friends who hosted us on our vacation!